bytebase/bytebase.com/content/docs/security/data-masking/overview.md

 Dynamic Data Masking can mask sensitive data in the [SQL Editor](/docs/sql-editor/overview) query result based on the context.
 It helps organizations to protect sensitive data from being exposed to unauthorized users.

+You can also codify the masking policies, check out [this sample](https://github.com/bytebase/api-example/tree/main/data-security).

 ## How Dynamic Masking works

 Bytebase dynamic masking transforms the original column data to the masked form in 2 steps: